 Since 2002, Lima was the chairman of MEDIACOOP SA, a leading independent media organization in Mozambique.
 He left the position in April 2022.
 He is a resident commentator for STV news channel.

-Lima also regularly provides columns and political commentaries for several publications, television and radio stations.
-He also writes on prevailing media issues, namely themes related to Freedom of the Press.
-His column entitled, “Espinhos da Micaia” (Mkaya thorns) has been published since 1994 in Savana.
+Lima regularly provides columns and political commentaries for several publications, television and radio stations.
+He also writes on prevailing media issues, namely themes related to freedom of the press.
+His column “Espinhos da Micaia” (Mkaya Thorns) was published since 1994 in Savana.
 It was discontinued in 2015.

 His most recent initiative is a multimedia program on the radio station, SavanaFM100.2.
 In 2000, Lima co-authored “Pluralismo de Informacao nos PALOP” (Pluralism in the PALOP - African Portuguese Speaking Countries: Angola, Cape Verde, Mozambique, Guinea Bissau, Sao Tome et Principe).
 He wrote the chapters on Angola and Mozambique and about differing levels of media freedom in these countries.